Are you a video editing enthusiast? then check out our list of the Best Video Editing Software for Mac that let you show all your skills.

 - Downloading is a chore

-Blender is a creation suite software which focuses on Animation and 3D modelling but has a nifty video editor too.
+Blender is a creation suite software that focuses on Animation and 3D modeling but has a nifty video editor too.
 It is great for making animated videos and you can use a lot of tools to enhance your work.